 Welcome to the Union Gas Indigenous Affairs website.

 Union Gas is committed to building long-term productive relationships with members of the First Nation and Métis communities based on mutual respect and economic opportunity.
-As the largest Ontario-based subsidiary of Spectra Energy, Union Gas is responsible for the company's First Nation and Métis relations in the province.
+Union Gas is responsible for the company's First Nation and Métis relations in areas of the province where we operate.

 With our deep roots in Ontario, Union Gas has built a foundation of strong, mutually-beneficial relationships with First Nations and Métis peoples in the communities and regions where we operate.
 This is central to providing certainty to our business and supports the vision, purpose and values of the company's Charter.